gesievi/Radii_doc_gesievi/_sources/tutorial/Quick_Guide/1_LV_Exploration_short.rst.txt

 ====================

 This is a short introduction into publishing/uploading your files to RADii.
-We advice to make a Radii account as shown in the setup_.
+We advice to make a Radii account as shown in the setup_ under point 2.
 Further information about the grashopper plugin can be found in the RadiiGrashopper_ section.

 *The following tutorial will publish/upload all the geometry that is present in your rhino file.
 Use it with care and not with big models.*